arunvl88/OAuth/README.md

 By implementing this flow, we ensure that only authenticated and authorized clients can access our API, with fine-grained control over permissions using OAuth scopes.

+## Project Overview

+This project demonstrates the implementation of OAuth 2.0 Client Credentials flow using Okta as the authorization server.
+The setup involves three main components:

+1. **FakeBook API Server**: A Flask-based API that manages book information and requires OAuth 2.0 token authentication.

+2. **Okta Client Application**: An application registered in Okta that represents the client seeking access to the FakeBook API.

+3. **Postman (Emulating a Cron Job)**: Used to simulate a backend service or scheduled job that interacts with the FakeBook API using OAuth 2.0 tokens.

+Below, we'll go through the setup and usage of each of these components in detail.

 # FakeBook API

 ## Introduction